Antonio-Kim/fullstackopen2022/part6/redux-anecdotes/README.md

 ## 6.13 Anecdotes and the backend, step 1

 When the application launches, fetch the anecdotes from the backend implemented using json-server.

+## 6.14 Anecdotes and the backend, step 2

+Modify the creation of new anecdotes, so that the anecdotes are stored in the backend.